Colony-tizer/pongGame/README.md

 # pongGame
+### _Refactoring is coming soon_
-PongGame created using CS50's game dev lecture.
+This implementation of Pong game created with help of the CS50's game dev lecture.
 Lecture 0 link: https://youtu.be/GfwpRU0cT10
 This implementation has significantly better collision detection.

-PongGame — local multiplayer game of Pong.
+PongGame is a local multiplayer game of Pong.

 # Features
 * Ball accelerates each time when touches a pad<br />
-* Player's pad shrinks a bit each time when touches a ball<br />
-* To accelerate the ball players should move their pads in direction of the ball vertical direction at the moment of touch<br />
+    * To accelerate the ball players should move their pads in the direction of the ball's vertical velocity at the moment of the touch<br />
-* Players can adjust ball speed by moving their pads down or up at the moment of touch<br />
+    * Players can adjust the ball speed by moving their pads down or up at the moment of the touch<br />
+* Player's pad shrinks a bit each time when it touches the ball<br />
-* If the ball reaches critial max speed a special line appears which indicates future location of the ball<br />
+* If the ball reaches critical max speed -- a special line appears which indicates a future location of the ball<br />
 * The first to score 5 wins!
-# How to launch
+# How to launch (Ubuntu/MacOs)
 There is no executable file (yet!).
 So you have to manually compile the project. <br />
 You have to have installed framework LÖVE 11 or above. <br />
 * Open the terminal